 Though treating black triangles is relatively simple, your gums need specialized care before the dentist can start fixing the dark spaces.
 Once any present disease and infection has been cleared by your general dentist or periodontist, Dr. Fondriest can use the following procedures to improve the appearance of tiny black triangles near the gum line:

-Veneers: Crafted from very thin pieces of medical-grade ceramic, veneers act as a type of cover for your front teeth visible in your smile.
+Crafted from very thin pieces of medical-grade ceramic, veneers act as a type of cover for your front teeth visible in your smile.
 They can camouflage a host of cosmetic issues in otherwise healthy, functional teeth.
 Veneers are one of the best ways to improve the cosmetic appearance of teeth in a relatively short amount of time.
 It often takes just a couple appointments to receive dental veneers and camouflage a host of esthetic issues, including black triangles.
 However, due to their custom fabrication and design, dental veneers are pricier than other cosmetic treatments.
 Dental veneers last on average 15 to 20 years before needing replacement.
+Most clients who choose them feel that veneers are worth it.

 It’s important to note that for each triangular space, two teeth need treatment.
 Essentially the part of your teeth closest to the gum line is repaired to close the visible gaps.
 The result not only brings a more pleasing smile, but usually a healthier and stronger smile, too!